-- Immediate debris-clearing activities, aimed at reducing threats to lives and health risks due to prolonged exposure to unsanitary environmental conditions, and making critical assistance and services available to people directly affected by Cyclone Idai and its path. - Temporary employment of local people to support feeder road clearance to open up inaccessible areas in seven districts. - Support livelihoods restoration for affected communities and promote resilience-building activities to enable communities to build back better. - Support the Government to carry out a comprehensive socialeconomic impact assessment for the floods and cyclone.
+• Immediate debris-clearing activities, aimed at reducing threats to lives and health risks due to prolonged exposure to unsanitary environmental conditions, and making critical assistance and services available to people directly affected by Cyclones Idai and Kenneth and their paths.

+- Temporary employment of local people to support feeder road clearance to open up inaccessible areas in seven districts. - Support livelihoods restoration for affected communities and promote resilience-building activities to enable communities to build back better. - Support the Government to carry out a comprehensive socialeconomic impact assessment for the floods and cyclones.